DeX-9978/FYP-Long-COVID-Remedies-Research/README.md

 # Identification of Natural Remedies for Long COVID Using Hub Gene Biomarkers and Repurposed Drugs
+This repository contains a bioinformatics research study identifying potential natural therapeutic compounds for 17 common long COVID symptoms.

 ## Overview
-This repository contains a bioinformatics research study identifying potential natural therapeutic compounds for 17 common long COVID symptoms.
+This research project investigates therapeutic options for Long COVID by identifying hub gene biomarkers and evaluating interactions with natural and repurposed drug compounds.
 The study integrates gene biomarkers, FDA-approved drugs, and molecular docking simulations to suggest natural remedies.
-The study evaluates hub genes associated with long COVID symptoms, identifies repurposed drugs, and maps them to similar natural compounds.
-Binding affinities were analyzed to propose candidate natural remedies with potential therapeutic value.
+Protein sequences were retrieved from UniProt, and molecular docking was performed using iGEMDOCK to assess the binding affinity of selected compounds.
+The goal is to provide insight into potential treatments for Long COVID symptoms using in-silico methods, without requiring lab-based experimentation.
+The study offers a computational approach to accelerate drug discovery and support further clinical validation.

 ## Repository Contents